Lagny-sur-Marne

 Lagny-sur-Marne ([laɲi syʁ maʁn], literally Lagny on Marne) is a commune in the eastern suburbs of Paris, France.
-It is located in the Seine-et-Marne department in the Île-de-France 26.1 km from the centre of Paris.
+It is located in the Seine-et-Marne department in Île-de-France 26.1 km from the centre of Paris (20 minutes away from the centre of Paris).

 The commune of Lagny-sur-Marne is part of the Val de Bussy sector, one of the four sectors in the "new town" of Marne-la-Vallée.

 History

 From 644, Lagny-sur-Marne was the site of Lagny Abbey, a monastery founded that year, and after its destruction by the Normans refounded about 990.
 The monastery was seized by the state at the French Revolution and its buildings are used since 1842 as the offices of the municipality.

 During the Middle Ages Lagny-sur-Marne was one of the most popular places for tourneys in Northern France.
 In November 1179 a notable tournament was held by Louis VII of France in honour of the coronation of his son.

 In 1170, the young knight Baldwin of Bethune and his lifelong friend, William Marshal were at the court of Henry the Young King.
 In 1180 at the great international tournament of Lagny, Baldwin was a knight banneret, leading the Flemish team while William headed the English team.

+The town was one of the hosts of the Champagne fairs in the 12th and 13th centuries.

 In 1846, Lagny-sur-Marne annexed the commune of Saint-Denis-du-Port.